girlscript/winter-of-contributing/JavaScript/Topics/12.Closures_In_JavaScript/Readme.md

 ## Working of Closures

-We have two functions c and a:=
+We have two functions c and a :=
 ```
 function c(){
     var w=10;